Rent safe and private dog parks hosted by locals

 Crate training can keep your puppy safe

-We love our dogs and want them to be safe and live long, healthy lives.
-In your house, crating your puppy can keep them engaging in dangerous undesirable behaviors by preventing them from eating things they shouldn’t.
-A chewed cord or swallowed piece of your shoe could lead to choking or a bowel obstruction.
-With your dog safely in a crate, you can rest easy when you leave your best friend unattended!
+Crating your puppy can keep them from engaging in dangerous or undesirable behaviors, especially when it comes to eating things they shouldn’t.
+A chewed cord or swallowed piece of your shoe could lead to choking or a bowel obstruction—but with your dog safely in a crate, you can rest easy when you have to leave your best friend unattended.

 Crate training can be great for travel

-If you need to fly with your dog, generally speaking they must be crated either in the cabin (if they meet the airline's pet size requirements) or in the cargo area (which will require a specific airline-approved flight kennel).
+If you need to fly with your dog, they must be crated either in the cabin (if they meet the airline's pet size requirements) or in the cargo area (which will require a specific airline-approved flight kennel).

 Crate training can give your puppy a safe space

-Crates might be a part of future vet visits
+Crates might be a part of future vet visits and grooming experiences

 Crates can also help with future training classes

 Having fun with your pup can include training classes.
 From obedience to agility to rally, the world of dog sports is full of opportunity!
-However, many of these classes require that you crate your dog (even just for a few minutes at a time) while other dogs have their turn.
-Getting your puppy used to the crate ahead of time is a great idea.
+Many of these classes require that you crate your dog (even just for a few minutes at a time) while other dogs have their turn.

 A young puppy looks out of a window